sultanlin/book-manager/README.md

 # Library
-A simple app to track and manage my books.
+A simple app to track and manage your books.
+Track your book reading how you please by creating shelves and adding books to shelves.
+For example, a borrow shelf to remember which books you need to return.

 ## Features